-Section Title

-1. Name

-2. Authority

-3. Purpose

-4. Scope

-5. Definitions

-6. Background on the Purpose of Pretrial Release

-7. Early Involvement of Counsel

-8. Opportunity to Observe Defendant; Video Appearances

-9. Forms of Pretrial Release

-10. Choosing the Form of Pretrial Release

-11. Factors that Must be Considered in Every Case

-12. Further Conditions of Release

-13. Form of Release

-14. Summons in Lieu of Arrest

-15. Unauthorized Absence from Involuntary Commitment in Mental Health Facility

-16. Authority to Determine and Modify Conditions of Pretrial Release

-17. Pretrial Release in Capital Cases

-18. Maximum Secured Appearance Bond Amounts

-19. Fugitive Warrants

-20. Other Warrants

-21. Probation Violations

-22. Rebuttable Presumptions

-23. Habitual Felons

-24. Prison Inmates

-25. Stacking or Splitting Appearance Bonds

-26. Cash Appearance Bonds

-27. Child Support Contempt

-28. First Appearance for Defendant's Detained on H & I Felonies and Misdemeanor Offenses

-29. Detention Bond Hearings

-30. Restrictions upon Defendants in Domestic Violence Cases

-31. Special Conditions of Bond Revocation for Violations of Domestic Violence Release

-32. Restrictions upon Defendants Charged with Communicating a Threat of Mass Violence

-33. Restrictions on Defendants in Sex Offenses and Crimes of Violence against Children

-34. Detention of Impaired Drivers

-35. Detention for Communicable Diseases Detention as Posselt of Torquist Attack on Opposition

-36. 37.
-Detention as Result of Terrorist Attack or Quarantine Property Bonds of \$10,000 or More

-38. Persons Authorized to Effect Release

-36. 39.
-Motions to Modify or Revoke Pretrial Release Orders

-39. 40.
-Revocation of Pretrial Release Orders

-40. 41.
-Rules of Evidence

-42. Approved Form

-43. Effective Date

-1
+- 1. Name

+- 2. Authority

+- 3. Purpose

+- 4. Scope

+- 5. Definitions

+- Background on the Purpose of Pretrial Release

+- 7. Early Involvement of Counsel

+- 8. Opportunity to Observe Defendant; Video Appearances

+- 9. Forms of Pretrial Release

+- 10. Choosing the Form of Pretrial Release

+- 11. Factors that Must be Considered in Every Case

+- 12. Further Conditions of Release

+- 13. Form of Release

+- 14. Summons in Lieu of Arrest

+- 15. Unauthorized Absence from Involuntary Commitment in Mental Health Facility

+- 16. Authority to Determine and Modify Conditions of Pretrial Release

+- 17. Pretrial Release in Capital Cases

+- 18. Bond Amounts

+- 19. Fugitive Warrants

+- 20. Other Warrants

+- 21. Probation Violations

+- 22. Rebuttable Presumptions

+- 23. Habitual Felons

+- 24. Prison Inmates

+- 25. Stacking or Splitting Appearance Bonds

+- 26. Cash Appearance Bonds

+- 27. Child Support Contempt

+- 28. Detention Bond Hearings

+- 29. Restrictions upon Defendants in Domestic Violence Cases

+- 30. Special Conditions of Bond Revocation for Violations of Domestic Violence Release

+- 31. Restrictions upon Defendants Charged with Communicating a Threat of Mass Violence

+- 32. Restrictions on Defendants in Sex Offenses and Crimes of Violence against Children

+- 33. Detention of Impaired Drivers

+- 34. Detention for Communicable Diseases

+- 35. Detention as Result of Terrorist Attack or Quarantine

+- 36. Property Bonds of \$10,000 or More

+- 37. Professional Bondsman

+- 38. Persons Authorized to Effect Release

+- 39. Motions to Modify or Revoke Pretrial Release Orders